Software-Evolution-Analytics-Lab-SEAL/ML_Contributor_replication/README.md

 ### Approach
 Executing code under **/approach** directory requires a conda environment.
 Unzip the zipped files under tensorflow_tensorflow and pytorch_pytorch before executing the code in this directory.

-Execute ```pip install -r approach/requirements.txt``` to install the required dependencies to execute the approach scripts.
+Run command ```pip install -r approach/requirements.txt``` to install the required dependencies to execute the approach scripts.
 Open the following ipynb files in an IDE and click "Run ALL" to execute the scripts.

 **approach/profile_clustering.ipynb** reproducing our profile identification.
 The result is in data/contributor_features.csv column 'profile'.